t4d-gmbh/git-and-science/source/content/project_mgmt_tools/research_project_workflow_example.md

 This can consists of the following steps:

-1. **Initial Setup**: Authors create a GitHub repository for the paper and share it with reviewers.
+1. **Initial Setup**: Authors create a GitHub repository for the paper and share it with Co-authors (and reviewers).
-2. **Review Process**: Reviewers review the paper, and provide feedback through issues and pull requests.
+2. **Review Process**: Co-authors review and contribute to the paper, and provide feedback through issues and pull requests.
 3. **Author Prioritization**: Authors prioritize and group the feedback, create a timeline for revisions, create a milestone (e.g. submission), and assign tasks to co-authors.
 4. **Author Response**: Authors make changes to the paper, and commit the revisions to the repository.
-4. **Review Discussion**: Reviewers and authors discuss the feedback and changes through issues and pull requests.
+4. **Review Discussion**: Co-authors, (reviewers) and authors discuss the feedback and changes through issues and pull requests.
 5. **Finalization**: Authors finalize the paper based on the feedback and prepare it for submission.